a40796/a40796/README.md

 Hi I’m Albert

 Hi I’m Albert!
 I change my careers to be a web designer.
-I have a lot of enthusiasm for design 、table tennis and travel.
+I have a lot of enthusiasm for design and travel.
 I believe improving little by lit

 ### 📚 Langues and Frameworks